asticode/go-astitodo/readme.md

 You can exclude paths running

-    gotodo -e path/to/exclude/1 -e path/to/exclude/2 <paths to files or dirs>
+    go-astitodo -e path/to/exclude/1 -e path/to/exclude/2 <paths to files or dirs>

 # Contributions